Roy Roebuck: Outside Parliament

 Roebuck trained at the Inns of Court School of Law, and was called to the Bar at Gray's Inn in 1974.
 From 1975 to 1983, he worked for his former parliamentary boss, who had become Lord Wigg, and was President of the Betting Office Licensees Association.

 Roebuck sat on the Board of Governors at Moorfields Eye Hospital from 1984 to 1988.
 Robeuck was a governor at Thornhill School in Islington from 1986 to 1988.
 He was also a member of the Islington Community Health Council from 1988 to 1992, and became a Fellow of the Atlantic Council in 1993.

 In 1997, whilst in his late 60s, he gained a law degree (LLM) from the University of Leicester, and received an MA in 2000.

-Personal life
+Personal life and death

-In 1957, he married Dr Mary Ogilvy Adams, and they had a son, Gavin.
-Roebuck's wife died in 1995, predeceasing him.
-He lists his recreations in Who's Who as "tennis, ski-ing, music, reading Hansard and the public prints".
-Roebuck is a member of the Royal Automobile, Victory Services and Union Jack clubs.
-He lives in Islington, north London.
+Roebuck married virologist Dr Mary Ogilvy Adams, they had a son, Gavin (www.gavinroebuck.com) Roebuck's wife died in 1995.
+He listed his recreations in Who's Who as "tennis, ski-ing, music, reading Hansard and the public prints".

+Roebuck lived in Islington, north London.
+He died on 17 December 2023, at the age of 94.